 Erstad took over a team in 2012 that had failed to qualify for the postseason the previous three seasons and was making a move from the Big 12 to the Big Ten Conference.
 While the squad fell short of qualifying for the NCAA Tournament in 2012, improvement could be seen across the board.
-The Huskers have played in a conference tournament each of Erstad's first four seasons, including a pair of runner-up finishes.
+In 2017, the Huskers captured the Big Ten regular-season crown after finishing second three times during Erstad’s first five years.
+He has also led the Huskers to pair of runner-up finishes at the conference tournament.

 The 2015 Huskers finished the season 34-23 and had four players drafted, including ninth-round pick Tanner Lubach.
-Along with Lubach, senior Blake Headley was taken in the 20th round by the Chicago Cubs, senior Josh Roeder was taken in the 21st round by the New York Yankees and junior Colton Howell was selected in the 27th round by the San Diego Padres.
+Along with Lubach, senior Blake Headley was taken in the 20th round by the Chicago Cubs, senior Josh Roeder was taken in the 21st round by the New York Yankees and Howell, a junior, was selected in the 27th round by the San Diego Padres, but returned to Nebraska for his senior season in 2016.
 Senior Kyle Kubat wasn’t drafted, but signed a free agent contract with the Kansas City Royals.

 The strength of the 2015 squad was its pitching staff, which produced a team ERA of 3.12, the lowest by a NU staff since the 2005 College World Series team produced a 2.69 ERA.
-Led by senior starters Chance Sinclair and Kubat, along with Roeder in the closer role, the Husker produced a 2.61-to-1 strikeout-to-walk ratio.
-The last time a Husker pitching staff produced a strikeout-to-walk ratio of 2-to-1 or better was 2008, when NU finished the year with 491 strikeouts to 192 walks for a ratio of 2:56-to-1.
-Roeder finished his three-year Husker career as NU’s all-time saves leader with 33 saves, topping Brett Jensen’s previous mark of 21.
+Led by senior starters Chance Sinclair and Kubat, along with Roeder in the closer role, the Huskers produced a 2.61-to-1 strikeout-to-walk ratio.
+The last time a Husker pitching staff produced a strikeout-to-walk ratio of 2-to-1 or better was 2008, when NU finished the year with 491 strikeouts to 192 walks for a ratio of 2.56-to-1.
+Roeder finished his three-year Husker career as NU’s all-time saves leader with 33, topping Brett Jensen’s previous mark of 31.
 Roeder saved a career-best 15 games in 2015, one shy of tying Jensen’s single-season record of 16.

-The Huskers were 21-6 at Hawks Field in 2015, including weekend sweeps of Florida Gulf Coast, Michigan and Texas.
-Nebraska opened its home schedule with 11 straight victories, the program’s longest winning streak since 2008 when it won 14 straight games.
-Fans once again packed Haymarket Park, as the Huskers ranked 11th in the nation with an average attendance of 3,904.
-Nebraska finished the season 14th in total attendance with 105,406 fans coming out to see the Huskers play in one of the top venues in college baseball.
-During Nebraska’s first home weekend series of the year against Florida Gulf Coast fans set a new non-conference series attendance mark with 17,083 fans over the three-day series, easily topping the previous record of 14,885 against Alabama in 2006.
+The Huskers were 21-6 at Hawks Field in 2015, and they opened their home schedule with 11-straight wins, the program’s longest winning streak since 2008 when it won 14 straight games.
+During Nebraska’s first home weekend series of the year against Florida Gulf Coast, fans set a non-conference series attendance mark with 17,083 fans over the three-day series, easily topping the previous record of 14,885 against Alabama in 2006.

-Three members of the 2014 squad were picked in the MLB Draft, including Kelly (12th, Minnesota), Hirsch (19th, Milwaukee) and Bummer (19th, Chicago White Sox).
+Three members of the 2014 squad were picked in the MLB Draft, including Pat Kelly (12th, Minnesota), Zach Hirsch (19th, Milwaukee) and Aaron Bummer (19th, Chicago White Sox).
 It was the first time since 2010 that three Huskers were taken in the first 20 rounds of the MLB Draft.
-Pritchard also signed a non-drafted free agent contract with the St. Louis Cardinals.
+Michael Pritchard also signed a non-drafted free agent contract with the St. Louis Cardinals.
+On July 27, 2017, Bummer became the 36th Husker to reach the Majors when he was called up by the White Sox.
+Bummer made his MLB debut that night in a relief appearance against the Chicago Cubs.

-Erstad and the rest of the Nebraska coaching staff tested the Huskers with 16th-toughest schedule in the country in 2013.
-The Huskers got off to a rough start at 0-7 and would finish the year at 29-30, but were just a few wins away from the NCAA Tournament with an RPI of 31.
+Erstad and the rest of the Nebraska coaching staff tested the Huskers with the 16th-toughest schedule in the country in 2013.
+The Huskers got off to a rough start at 0-7 and finished the year 29-30, but were just a few wins away from the NCAA Tournament with an RPI of 31.

 Nebraska also nearly won its first conference title since 2005, as it finished in a tie for second during the regular season and came within one win of bringing the Big Ten Tournament title back to Lincoln.

-After posting a 15-9 record during the conference season, Nebraska entered the 2013 Big Ten Tournament at Target Field in Minneapolis as the No. 3 seed, where they defeated Michigan, 11-2, in the first round.
+After posting a 15-9 record during the conference season, Nebraska entered the 2013 Big Ten Tournament at Target Field in Minneapolis as the No. 3 seed, where the Huskers defeated Michigan, 11-2, in the first round.

 Following a second-round loss to Ohio State, the Huskers fell to the losers bracket where they knocked out Minnesota.
 The following day, Nebraska eliminated the Buckeyes and immediately had to play the top-seeded Indiana Hoosiers.
 The Huskers kept their season going with a win over the Hoosiers, as Lubach launched a walk-off home run in the bottom of the 11th inning.